Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 There’s a free plan available with the basic features for you to get started.

-Business intelligence tools are extremely important in the data analysis process because they make it easy for businesses to spot trends, patterns, and insights across large sets of data.
+Business intelligence tools, like Microsoft Power BI, are extremely important in the data analysis process because they make it easy for businesses to spot trends, patterns, and insights across large sets of data.

 Pricing options for self-service BI or a premium service for advanced analytics.